Eriarer/Proyectos/README.txt

-This is just a little open repository to little new projects for a new students :D
+This is just a little open repository for little new projects for a new students :D